mbrown1413/SqliteFind/README.md

-SqliteFind is a plugin for volatility for finding sqlite database rows.
+SqliteFind is a Volatility plugin for finding sqlite database rows.

 Installing
 ==========